 - You do things you aren’t really comfortable with or that go against your values, limits or boundaries, in order to make your partner happy and keep the relationship intact.

 That’s all you need to know to tell if you’re involved with a manipulator.
-If you would like to catch it before you start experiencing these things, learn the tactics all manipulators use.
+If you would like to catch it before you start experiencing these warning signs, learn the tactics all manipulators use.
 I wrote a book that’s highly regarded by many people who’ve read it.
 30 Covert Emotional Manipulation Tactics: How Manipulators Take Control In Personal Relationships.
-As a bonus, you’ll be helping support this website.
+As a bonus, you’ll be helping to support my work.
+Thank you.

 At the beginning of this article, I wrote that you don’t need to have any knowledge about what disorder a person might have.
 The most important thing is to have some basic knowledge about yourself.